ProfessionalWiki/Maps/README.md

 ## Contributing

 Feel free to fork the [code on GitHub](https://github.com/JeroenDeDauw/Maps) and to submit pull requests.
-We have a list of [enhancements that newcommers can work on] easily(https://github.com/JeroenDeDauw/Maps/issues?q=is%3Aissue+is%3Aopen+label%3Anewcomer).
+We have a list of [enhancements that newcommers can work on](https://github.com/JeroenDeDauw/Maps/issues?q=is%3Aissue+is%3Aopen+label%3Anewcomer) easily.

 You can run the PHPUnit tests by changing into the `tests/phpunit` directory of your MediaWiki install and running